McDonald's to tackle chicken chains with crispy sandwich trio

 "They'll definitely improve their chicken sandwich.
 It won't win awards.
 They will have some of the very best marketing around it," Hermann added.

-A social-media-fuelled war between privately-owned Chick-fil-A and Popeyes raised the game for the fast-food industry after Popeyes launched its first-ever chicken sandwich in August 2019 and quickly sold out.
+A social-media-fueled war between privately-owned Chick-fil-A and Popeyes raised the game for the fast-food industry after Popeyes launched its first-ever chicken sandwich in August 2019 and quickly sold out.

 That drove sustained spikes in Popeyes' comparable sales growth beginning that third quarter of 2019, and prompted other companies to try to follow its lead.